-In the event a Quinnipiac University student is determined to be missing, the person (or persons) discovering this fact are directed to immediately report the missing student to the Quinnipiac University Department of Public Safety.
+In the event a QU student is determined to be missing, the person (or persons) discovering this fact are directed to immediately report the missing student to the QU Department of Public Safety.
 The Department of Public Safety is located in Irmagarde Tator Hall, Suite 118, Mount Carmel Campus, 275 Mount Carmel Avenue, Hamden, CT, and is staffed 24 hours a day, 365 days a year.
 The telephone number for the Department of Public Safety is 203-582-6200.

-A missing person's investigation will be immediately initiated by the Department of Public Safety.
+A missing persons investigation will be immediately initiated by the Department of Public Safety.
 The Public Safety dispatcher will immediately notify the Hamden Police Department of the missing person report.
 A report made to the Hamden Police Department does not relieve Public Safety personnel from conducting an immediate search and investigation.

-If the missing person is determined to be a student, the Public Safety dispatcher will notify the dean of student affairs and the director of residential life without delay.
+If the missing person is determined to be a student, the Public Safety dispatcher will notify the Dean of Student Affairs and the Director of Residential Life immediately.